-The Department of Global Health awarded 33 international travel fellowships this spring to support the projects and research of graduate and professional students and medical residents at UW for the next academic year.
-Thirty-two students from varied disciplines across the University, including global health, nursing, epidemiology, medicine, anthropology, psychology, and pharmacy, will travel to seventeen countries pursuing fieldwork experience.
+The Department of Global Health awarded 35 international travel fellowships this spring to support the projects and research of graduate and professional students and medical residents at UW for the next academic year.
+Thirty-five students from varied disciplines across the University, including global health, nursing, epidemiology, medicine, anthropology, psychology, and pharmacy, will travel to seventeen countries pursuing fieldwork experience.
 Projects range from understanding how social contexts affect the acquisition of HIV and STIs in Kenya to evaluating integration of mobile health technology for maternal and child health in Timor-Leste to exploring barriers and facilitators to implementing an indigenous health system in Colombia.

 Administered by the Global Health Resource Center, the Department's five travel fellowships are funded through the generous donations of private individuals and organizations, as well as support from the Department of Global Health.
 Learn more about the Global Health Resource Center's fellowships for fieldwork here.

 Warren George Povey Endowed Fund for Global Health Students

 Strengthening Care Opportunities Through Partnership in Ethiopia (SCOPE) Fellowship

 Haley Millet, MPH candidate, Department of Global Health | Tanzania